 - etc …

-To exit the blockquote press the “Enter” key to create a line of space and then click the block quote button again and this will end the command and return your text to standard formatting.
+To exit the quote press the “Enter” key to create a line of space and then click the block quote button again and this will end the command and return your text to standard formatting.

-(Add a divider to your content)
+(Add dividing lines to your content)

 13. Align Left